 node concomp

 Α 1

 В 1

 С 1

 Н 1

 D 2

-Е 2
+E 2

 F 2

 G 2

-1 2
+I 2

 K 3

 L 3

-Notice that the graph was defined by using only the links array.
+Notice that the graph is defined by using only the links array.
 As seen in Figure 9.23, this graph also contains a singleton node labeled J, which has no associated links.
 By definition, this node defines its own component.
-But because the input graph was defined by using only the links array, it did not show up in the results data set.
-To define a graph by using nodes that have no associated links, you should also define the input nodes data set.
-In this case, define the nodes data set NodeSetIn as follows:
+But because the input graph was defined by using only the links array, node J did not show up in the results data set.
+To define a graph by using nodes that have no associated links, you should also define the input nodes set.
+In this case, you can define a nodes data set NodeSetIn as follows: